MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/secondary-tiles.md

 To learn how to pin secondary tiles, please see [Pin secondary tiles](secondary-tiles-pinning.md).

-## Desktop applications and secondary tiles
+## Win32 applications and secondary tiles
-To learn how to use secondary tiles from your desktop application via the Desktop Bridge, please see [Pin secondary tiles from desktop application](secondary-tiles-desktop-pinning.md).
+To learn how to use secondary tiles from your Win32 application via the Desktop Bridge, please see [Pin secondary tiles from Win32 apps](secondary-tiles-desktop-pinning.md).